molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 You can manage your data using the other `molgenis.*` methods.
 See [the technical reference documentation](https://github.com/molgenis/molgenis/wiki/R-project-API-v1).

 #### <a name="python"></a> Python
 The Python API is currently in development.
-But scriptinng in Python is possible via the Scripts plugin.
+Scripting in Python is possible via the Scripts plugin.

 ##### <a name="example-rest-python"></a> Plotting Allele-Specific Expression data from MOLGENIS in Python
 As an example, let's create a plot for publicly available ASE data available on https://molgenis56.target.rug.nl/.
 For a description of the data, take a look at [http://molgenis.org/ase](http://molgenis.org/ase).